Brief History of the

 On November 15, 2004, the 1000 pesos paper note corresponding to Type D1 was put into circulation, with the purpose of facilitating the public to carry out some cash transactions.

-Banknotes of 20 pesos (D1, polymer), 1000 pesos (D1, paper)
+Banknote of 1000 pesos (D1, paper) - Seventh Emission

 As of November 2006, the issuance of the Type F banknote family began, which presents changes in the security elements, in the colors and sizes.
 Each denomination is of a different color so that the public can easily differentiate between them.
 The notes are of different sizes to help the blind to identify the different denominations; all are 66mm wide and vary in length.
 The lowest denomination banknote (20 pesos) is the smallest at 120 mm, and the highest (1,000 pesos) is the longest at 155 mm.
 Between each of the six denominations (20, 50, 100, 200, 500 and 1,000) a difference of 7 mm is maintained.
 The 20 and 50 peso bills are printed on polymer while the rest are printed on cotton paper.